wikichua/SAP/readme.md

 1. A new Laravel related project (completedly new)
 2. Composer require laravel/ui (no need installing the auth scaffolding)
 3. A working NPM in your machine
-4. Knowledge in jQuery, Bootstrap, Axios, Sass, & all Laravel stuffs...
+4. Knowledge in jQuery, Bootstrap, Axios, Sass, Lodash & all Laravel stuffs...

-### Todo List
+### Current Version

 1. Activity Logging
 1. Preset Authentication (exactly from Laravel scaffolding)